princessbillions/princessbillions/README.md

 # Hi there friends👋

 ## My name is Princess Ogunka
 * I'm a passionate creative.
-A Technical Writer and developer✍ , dedicated to leading and inspiring upcoming talents.
+A Technical Writer and developer✍ , dedicated to learning and improving, to add value, leading and inspiring upcoming talents.
 I love to utilize time wisely, therefore i'm always doing or creating something.
 * I'm big on learning something new everyday.
 I love being part of minds that give back to the community.
 Open-Source contribution and community development are my new found passion!
 * 🌱 I’m currently learning JavaScript and React.js
 * 👯 I’m looking to collaborate on Open-Source projects